Elliptic curves and Fourier coefficients of meromorphic modular forms: Simple poles

-In the case of CM elliptic curves, it is possible to unify the supersingular and ordinary dichotomy via a single, but slightly weaker, congruence, in the form of the three-term ASD congruence as mentioned in \Cref{introduction}.
+In the case of CM elliptic curves, it is possible to unify the supersingular and ordinary dichotomy via a single, but slightly weaker, three-term ASD congruence.
 There are two viewpoints in the CM setting: one can interpret everything in terms of CM elliptic curves or in terms of negative discriminants.
 We will elaborate on both viewpoints here.

 \begin{conjecture} Let $k\in\{4,6,8,10,14\}$.
 Let $C/\Q$ be an elliptic curve with CM by some imaginary quadratic field $K$ and suppose that $j(C)\notin\{0,1728\}$.
 Let $\psi_C$ be the Hecke character of $K$ corresponding to~$C$ and let $\Theta$ be the Hecke eigenform of weight $k-1$ corresponding to the Hecke character~$\psi_C^{k-2}$.
 Let $p$ be a good prime of $C$ with \mbox{$v_p(j(C))=0=v_p(j(C)-1728)$}.
 Then, for all $n,l\in\Z^+$,